insight-lane/crash-model/src/README.md

 ## Process map

-All of the python data generation scripts should be run from the top directory (boston-crash-modeling) using the following scheme: `python -m <import path> <args>`.
+All of the python data generation scripts should be run from the src directory (boston-crash-modeling/src/) using the following scheme: `python -m <import path> <args>`.
 See below for specific examples.

 If you add a new feature, create a new directory for the code.
 Any utilities that are specific to that feature can go in a utility in that directory, but any shared functions should go in the top util.py.